mcrosby114/KanbanGrid/README.md

 The idea is modeled after the [“Kanban” workflow:](https://en.wikipedia.org/wiki/Kanban)

 ## Features:
-* Written purely with PHP, HTML, CSS, Javascript (no frameworks)
+* Written purely with PHP, HTML, CSS, Javascript, MySQL (no frameworks)
 * Designed database schema with full CRUD support for accounts, projects, tasks
 * Designed with UX in mind (e.g., input validation, persistent and context-aware navigation)
 * Security across the board: